 Also known as “chicken skin,” it tends to cause rough, sandpaper-like texture that seems impossible to treat.
-Now, however, people who’ve received laser hair removal treatments in areas where they’ve also experienced this skin condition are claiming the lasers have helped significantly, and those who’ve been bothered by these tiny bumps finally have a solution!
+Now, however, people who’ve received permanent hair removal treatments in areas where they’ve also experienced this skin condition are claiming the lasers have helped significantly, and those who’ve been bothered by these tiny bumps finally have a solution!

 What is “Chicken Skin”?

 As one of the most common skin conditions, keratosis pilaris is essentially harmless.
 Some people can experience irritation or itching, but most people who suffer from this skin condition are only bothered by its appearance and rough texture.
 These small hard bumps will especially stand out on those with dark or tanned skin, as they tend to be lighter in color, making it an insecurity issue for many.
 It most commonly appears on the upper arms, thighs, and buttocks and has been known to appear on the face as well.
 Many kids and teenagers have this skin condition and will grow out of it as adults, however, not everyone is so lucky.

 The cause of keratosis pilaris is a buildup of keratin, which is the protein in our skin that protects us from infections and other harmful bacteria.
 When the keratin builds up, it can block the opening of your hair follicles, which causes the tiny bumps to form.
 While doctors don’t know what causes the keratin to build up, they have noticed that the condition is more common in those who have naturally dry skin.
 Because of this, it can worsen in the colder months.